robcodehub/fullstack-recipe-clone-public/README.md

  #### Backend

 - [ ] IN PROGRESS - Write a route to add a new recipe (if given a user, that users chefScore should increase and that user should be associated with the new recipe)
-- [ ] IN PROGRESS - Write a route to add a new user
+- [x] Write a route to add a new user

 #### Frontend